-At Women and Children’s Law Center, we protect your rights and see that justice is found for you and your family.
+At Self Legal Group, we protect your rights and see that justice is found for you and your family.
 We know that these situations can be delicate, which is why our child custody lawyers work to provide compassionate services that will get you the results you are looking for, in the time frame you want.
 If you are currently in a situation that is not safe or healthy for your child, it is time to get some legal representation.
 At our law firm, we work hard to represent you to the best of our ability.
-We do this, because we believe our work can get you closer to a healthy and happy life for you and your child.
-In this blog we will list all the ways in which you can have the cause to file for a termination of parental rights.
+We do this because we believe our work can get you closer to a healthy and happy life for you and your child.
+In this blog, we will list all the ways in which you can have the cause to file for a termination of parental rights.
 Through this list, we hope that you will feel you have a case.
 And, if you do, contact us today.
 We can get you and your family into a better situation and on the way to a better life.

 Terminating Parental Rights